-The charts below demonstrate that the compensation paid to our Named Executive Officers is generally consistent with the charts on page 21 that show our performance for 2016 and the two- and three-year periods then ended as compared to our performance against our peer group and the target compensation of the NEO's peers.
-"Total cash compensation" consists of salary and bonus, and "total compensation" consists of salary, bonus, the value of stock option and restricted stock unit grants made in 2016 and the value of the payouts received from long-term incentive awards for performance cycles that ended in 2016 (which long-term incentive awards had \$0 value in the case of the NEOs).
+The charts below demonstrate that the compensation paid to our Named Executive Officers is generally consistent with the charts on page 20 that show our performance for 2017 and the two- and three-year periods then ended as compared to our performance against our peer group and the target compensation of the NEOs' peers.
+"Total cash compensation" consists of salary and bonus, and "total compensation" consists of salary, bonus, the value of stock option and restricted stock unit grants made in 2017 and the value of the payouts received on PSUs for the performance cycle ended April 27, 2018, in the case of the NEOs, and the value at target of the long-term incentive awards granted in 2017, in the case of peer group executives.